Large Language Models as Nondeterministic Causal Models: LLMs as Nondeterministic Causal Models

-We can now vindicate the claim that the nondetermistic causal model version of an LLM $M$ satisfies the simple semantics.
-The rough idea is that, if we only consider truly counterfactual prompts -- meaning prompts that are not identical to the actual prompt -- then the fact that the root variable ${\bf X}$ (or, to be precise, its representation as $(T_1,\ldots,T_{l_{\sx}})$) is a parent of all other variables implies that all of the posterior distributions are conditioned on counterfactual values and thus no updating occurs. \begin{restatable}{theorem}{thmsimp} Given a nondeterministic causal model $M$ that corresponds to an LLM, $M$ satisfies the simple semantics. \end{restatable} This result is a particularly strong instance of what \cite{bareinboim22} describe as {\em the collapse of the causal hierarchy}, which occurs whenever probabilities at a higher layer of the hierarchy (eg. the counterfactual layer) can be determined using probabilities at a lower layer (eg. the observational layer).
+This result is a particularly strong instance of what \cite{bareinboim22} describe as {\em the collapse of the causal hierarchy}, which occurs whenever probabilities at a higher layer of the hierarchy (eg. the counterfactual layer) can be determined using probabilities at a lower layer (eg. the observational layer).
 Here the collapse is such that the distinction between all three layers disappears entirely, at least when restricted to conditioning only on the root variable.
 It is important to interpret this result correctly.
 What it shows, is that -- due to the very unique structure of LLMs -- counterfactual distributions and observational distributions have the same {\em extension}, meaning that they take on the same form.
 It does not show that they have the same {\em intension}, meaning that they do not share the same interpretation.
 Counterfactuals express what might have happened if things had been different, and observations express what actually happened.
-That the one takes on the same form as the other is a discovery that we can use to our advantage, and that is the main take-away of this work.
+That the one takes on the same form as the other is a discovery that we can use to our advantage, and that is one of the main take-aways of this work.